We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 In this article, we define “amphibian”, we look at the characteristics of amphibians, and we share examples of amphibian creatures.

 Yes, Amphibians as the name suggested is derived from the word Amphibia meaning “life”.

-Amphibian word comes from the Greek word Amphibios, that means “to live a double life.
+The amphibian word comes from the Greek word Amphibios, which means “to live a double life.

-its composition is of two words amphi meaning (both) + bios meaning (life) Creatures ‘living both in water and on land‘,
+Amphi meaning (both) + bios meaning (life) Creatures ‘living both in water and on land,

-Because of their unique ability to live both on land and in water, makes them interesting pets.
+Their unique ability to live both on land and in water makes them interesting pets.